-Rule Description Cost-Effectiveness (Dollars per Ton of Emissions Reduced) Basis 321 (Revised in 2010) Solvent Cleaning Machines and Solvent Cleaning -3,310 to 12,940 Based on information in the San Joaquin Valley Unified Air Pollution Control District, Final Staff Report - Amendments to Rule 4662 (Organic Solvent Degreasing Operations), May 11, 2001.
-321 (Future Revision) Solvent Cleaning Machines and Solvent Cleaning (Revisions to Lower ROC-Content Limits).
-2,784 In the SC Rule 1171 Sept.
+Rule Description Cost-Effectiveness (\$/Ton) Basis 321 (Revised in 2010) Solvent Cleaning Machines and Solvent Cleaning \$-3,310 to \$12,940 Based on information in the San Joaquin Valley Unified Air Pollution Control District, Final Staff Report - Amendments to Rule 4662 (Organic Solvent Degreasing Operations), May 11, 2001.
+321 (Future Revision) Solvent Cleaning Machines and Solvent Cleaning (Revisions to Lower ROC-Content Limits). \$2,784 In the SC Rule 1171 Sept.
 27, 1999 staff report, the cost effectiveness information for product cleaning during manufacturing process or surface preparation for coating, adhesive, or ink application indicates: There is no expected cost increase for the proposed VOC reduction in this category due to minimal material substitution to lower VOC content.
 However, this same staff report indicates for cleaning of coating or adhesive application equipment that the cost effectiveness is \$2,784 per ton of ROC emissions reduced.
 Since one of the substantial changes to PAR 321 is to reduce the application equipment clearing ROC content limit from 950 to 25 g/l, the District is using the \$2,784 per ton figure for the cost effectiveness data.
-323 (Future Revision) Architectural Coatings (Revisions to Include Solvent Cleaning Requirements and any New or Modified State Suggested Control Measure Provisions).
-536 to 6,059 Info is from the SJV Aug.
-16, 2007 staff report for amending solvent cleaning portions of 11 rules.
-325, 326, 343, & 344 (Future Revision) Crude Oil Production and Separation and Storage of Reactive Organic Compound Liquids; Petroleum Tank Degassing; and Petroleum Sumps, Pits and Well Cellars (Add Solvent Cleaning Provisions (e.g., Solvent with 25 grams of ROC per liter or less, Cleaning Machines Need to 606 Assumed only the solvent cleaning machine solvent will need to be replaced with aqueous or low-ROC solvent.
+323.1 (Adopted June 19, 2014) Architectural Coatings (New Rule to Reduce ROC content limits of coatings per the State 2007 Suggested Control Measure Provisions). \$3,090 Based on information from the 2007 Air Resources Board Suggested Control Measure for Architectural Coatings.
+325, 326, 343, & 344 (Future Revision) Crude Oil Production and Separation and Storage of Reactive Organic Compound Liquids; Petroleum Tank Degassing; and Petroleum Sumps, Pits and Well Cellars (Add Solvent Cleaning Provisions, e.g., Solvent with 25 grams of ROC per liter or less, Cleaning Machines need to comply with Rule 321, etc) \$606 Assumed only the solvent cleaning machine solvent will need to be replaced with aqueous or low-ROC solvent.
 That is, there will be essentially no change to the solvent cleaning operations.
 For the solvent cleaning machine solvent cost increase, staff assumed the replacement solvent will cost \$1 more than the current solvent and that usage will be increased by 50 percent.
 That is, the ratio of low-ROC solvent to petroleum-based solvent is 1.5 to 1.
-330 (Revised in 2012) Surface Coating of Metal Parts and Products (Revisions to Include Solvent Cleaning Requirements) a -241 to 4,744 Four scenarios were considered: 100% switch to aqueous solvent, 20/80 switch to acetone/aqueous, 100 switch to acetone, and, for gun cleaning, use of an enclosed gun washer.
+330 (Revised in 2012) Surface Coating of Metal Parts and Products (Revisions to Include Solvent Cleaning Requirements) ^a \$-241 to \$4,744 Four scenarios were considered: 100% switch to aqueous solvent, 20/80 switch to acetone/aqueous, 100 switch to acetone, and, for gun cleaning, use of an enclosed gun washer.
 Similar to the approach used in SJV.